dragonworx/mp3-stamp/README.md

 mp3-stamp
 ```

-You will be asked to select the mp3 file, and the json configuration file in the current path.
-This is useful if you want to store several mp3 files in the same folder, or use different configs for different reasons.

-Your tags and covers will be applied!
+You will be asked to select the mp3 file.
+The config file matching the same filename plus `.json` will be selected and your tags plus covers will be applied!

 If you wish to specify the base path (eg. you already have a terminal open in a different location) you can pass it as the sole argument to the `mp3stamp` command.

 ```
 mp3-stamp ../../my-other-audio-project
 ```

-The mp3 file will then be overwritten with a new mp3 file containing all configured tags (including cover if given).

 ## Tag Configuration